Intel-Media-SDK/MediaSDK/README.md

 ```
 This will build MSDK binaries and MSDK samples.

-Please note build_mfx.pl optional flags, like one example of: --no-warn-as-error to disable default: treat Warning As Error.

 If you want to configure build with CLang compiler use the following command:
 ```sh
 perl tools/builder/build_mfx.pl --cmake=intel64.make.release.clang
 ```
+Please note build_mfx.pl optional flags, like one example of: --no_warn_as_$error to disable default: treat Warning As Error,
+might be needed for newer versions of the compiler.

 Run build:
 ```sh